XertroV/MarketcoinWhitepaper/RFC-Draft.md

 3. *Mainnet start date:* Not yet determined.
 4. *Exchange open date:* Not required but advantageous.
 If exchanges would like assistance having infrastructure ready for day 1, please contact the development team.

-### A note on exchanges
+### A note on transactions/trades

 To avoid spam, Marketcoin orders require a 'pledge' of MKC.
 This is the maximum exchange amount for sell orders and a % for buy orders.
-As this can be prohibitive for those entering Marketcoin exchanges may wish to enable exchange of MKC for impatient folk to acquire MKC faster than the network can provide (in terms of trading in).
+As this can be prohibitive for those entering Marketcoin, exchanges may wish to enable exchange of MKC for impatient folk to acquire MKC faster than the network can provide (in terms of 'trading in').

 # Authors

-Max Kaye
+* Max Kaye

+# Thanks

+* Tod Gillespie